plizkinzmey/remote-transmission-client-go/docs/installation.md

 # Installation & Setup

-This guide provides step-by-step instructions for installing and setting up the Transmission Client Go application.
+This guide provides step-by-step instructions for installing and setting up the Remote Transmission Desktop Client application.

 ## System Requirements